Kitware/vtk-js/CONTRIBUTING.md

 If you create an example, please list it in the [examples landing page](Documentation/content/examples/index.md).

-Images and GIF videos added to the [gallery](Documentation/content/docs/gallery) must be compressed as much as possible.
+Images and GIF videos added to the [gallery](Documentation/content/docs/gallery) must be compressed as much as possible (e.g. 432px by 300px with 50% JPEG compression).
 You may want to use [ezgif.com](https://ezgif.com/).

 ## Reporting Issues